-Oil and Gas Law - 2 or 3 credit hours (capstone elective)
+Oil and Gas Law - 2-4 credit hours (practicum) (may offered as a combined course with Coal Law)

 Applies property law and contract law principles to a complex natural resource, and evaluates resource rights from the perspective of the developer, the property owner, and the regulator.
 ASL is in the Marcellus shale region, one of the largest shale plays in the U.S. With U.S. oil and gas production exploding, and world demand and competition for natural resources growing, students are exposed to a growing area of law in need of lawyers who can serve as effective advocates, problem solvers and negotiators.
 Topics include the creation of mineral property interests in oil and gas, how those interests differ from other forms of real property, and how they are conveyed.
 Students evaluate oil and gas lease provisions, the principal instruments for transferring oil and gas rights.
 The course may require review and/or drafting of contracts, legal memorandums, and transactional documents.
 The course makes use of speakers who serve as in-house counsel for energy companies and utilities, and/or practitioners in the natural resource industry.